joshuaclayton/engineering-skills-matrix/README.md

-# Engineering Skills Matrix
+# Software Development Skills Matrix

 ## What?

-This is a small [Elm] application allowing engineers to gauge skills and interest across a few different types of responsibilities in order to guide conversations around career growth into engineering management, engineering lead, or senior technical roles.
+This is a small [Elm] application allowing software developers to gauge skills and interest across a few different types of responsibilities in order to guide conversations around career growth into management, lead, or senior technical roles.

 [Elm]: https://elm-lang.org/